 The Hispanic Affairs department at the Consulate General of Israel, led by Mr. Gabriel Baredes, aims to strengthen relations between Israel and the Hispanic communities in Florida and Puerto Rico.
 Presentations of Israeli dignitaries, Israeli film screenings, as well as political activities and cultural exchanges are some of the activities conducted under the Hispanic department.

-In 2002, Gabriel relocated to Miami and took on the creation of a Department of Hispanic - Israeli relations at the Consulate General of Israel to Florida and Puerto Rico.
-A qualified teacher, Gabriel graduated with honors from Miami Dade College and holds a B.A.S. in Supervision and Management in Business Administration and he is currently seeking his Master Degree in Management at Nova Southeastern University.
+Mr. Baredes graduated with honors from Miami Dade College and holds a B.A.S. in Supervision and Management in Business Administration and achieved his Master Degree in Global Management at Nova Southeastern University.
 Gabriel is fluent in Spanish, Hebrew, and English.